In this article we’re talking about Sri Lanka Location, Where is Sri Lanka Located, Population of Sri Lanka, Capital of Sri Lanka, and Sri Lanka Flag.

 Sri Lankan Population

-As a tiny island of just 62,710 square kilometers, we have a fairly high populations.
+As a tiny island of just 62,710 square kilometres, we have a fairly high population.

 Currently its at 21,387,567 ( March 2020, according to Worldomedter.info).